 UNF Cyber Security Awareness Month Activities

 October is National Cyber Security Awareness Month and every year Information Technology Services participates in a series of activities throughout the month.
-Check back throughout the month as ITS and Communications and Training have compiled a variety of resources and events to help you better understand cyber security and the simple steps you can take to protect yourself, your family and our organization.
+Throughout the month ITS and Communications and Training have compiled a variety of resources and events to help you better understand cyber security and the simple steps you can take to protect yourself, your family and our organization.

 2018 WEEKLY THEMES: